William Morales: Life as a fugitive

 Morales fled to Mexico where he remained in hiding.
 In 1983, following a wiretap, the FBI notified Mexican authorities that he was living in Puebla.
 During the attempt to arrest him a shootout took place; two of Morales' associates and a policeman were killed.
 Despite Morales' capture and his sentence for 12 years in prison for the killing of the policeman, US extradition requests were refused and in 1988 he was eventually released and allowed to emigrate to Cuba, much to US anger.

 Morales settled in Cuba in June 1988 where he was given political asylum.
 He has since lived quietly in Havana, marrying and starting a family.
 In 1997 Morales requested amnesty from the United States, however he was not included in President Bill Clinton's 1999 clemency offer to other FALN members.
-Following America's resumption of diplomatic relations with Cuba in 2015, it was thought that those who had settled in Cuba such as Morales and Assata Shakur might be extradited to the United States, but this has not happened yet.
-Morales remains on the FBI Most Wanted terrorist list with a reward of $100,000 for information leading to his arrest.
+Following America's resumption of diplomatic relations with Cuba in 2015, it was thought that those who had settled in Cuba such as Morales and Assata Shakur might be extradited to the United States.

-He was immortalized in David Wojnarowicz's 1984 painting William Morales, Patron Saint of Prison Breaks, which features in the New York Metropolitan Museum of Art collection.
+Morales was depicted in David Wojnarowicz's 1984 painting William Morales, Patron Saint of Prison Breaks, which features in the New York Metropolitan Museum of Art collection.
 A student and community center at CUNY was opened in 1989 and named after Morales and Assata Shakur.
 It closed in 2013.